jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 # Elist Electronics Pandemic Sales Analysis
 *company name will be changed and company logo will be added.

 Founded in 2018, Elist is an e-commerce company that sells popular electronics products and has since expanded to a global customer base.
-This project aims *to understand Elist's performance during the period from 2019 to 2022, around the pandemic, and deliver insights on improvements* across the company, including finance, sales, product, and marketing.
-The *metrics* in this analysis were *revenue, average order value, and order count*.
+This project aims to understand Elist's performance during the period from 2019 to 2022, around the pandemic, and deliver insights on improvements* across the company, including finance, sales, product, and marketing.
+The *metrics* used in this analysis were revenue, average order value, and order count*. <-- niche

 **< Stakeholder Questions >**
-* What were the overall trends in sales during this time in regards?
+* What were the overall trends in sales during this time?
 * What were our monthly and yearly growth rates?
 * How was the new loyalty program performing?
 Should we keep using it?
 * What were our refund rates for Apple Products?

 ## About Data

 The database structure, as seen below, consists of four tables: orders, customers, geo_lookup, and order_status.
-This project analyzed a total of 108,127 records from the table, which was consolidated from the above four tables.
+This project analyzed a total of 108,127 records from the table, which was consolidated from the above tables.

 <img src="ERD.png" alt="Image" width="60%">